 Professor of Asian Studies, Taylor teaches and writes about Vietnamese history and literature.
 He obtained his B.A. from George Washington University in 1968, served with the U.S. Army in Vietnam in 1970-71, received the Ph.D. from the University of Michigan in 1976, and subsequently taught at Meiji University in Tokyo (1977-79), the National University of Singapore (1981-87), and Hope College (1987-89), before shifting to Cornell in 1989.
 He has served as chair of the Department of Asian Studies from 1996 to 1999, from 2005 to 2008, and since summer 2010.
 He has also served as associate director of both the East Asia Program and the Southeast Asia Program.

 A. Sinan Unur

 Dr. Unur, a native of Turkey, obtained his B.S. in Economics in 1991 and M.S. in Economics in 1994 from the Middle East Technical University, Turkey.
 He continued his studies at Cornell and earned his Ph.D in Consumer Economics in 1999.
 He was a senior lecturer with the Department of Policy Analysis and Management until 2009 where he taught classes on microeconomics, statistics and economics of regulation.
 He is one of the founding members of the program.
-Currently, he works as a private consultant.
-He shares his thoughts on liberty, markets, economics and strategy on his blog at blog.qtau.com.
+He currently works as a private consultant.